smithy-security/docs/docs/quickstart.md

 ## Installation
 ### 1. Setting up a [KinD](https://kind.sigs.k8s.io/) cluster

-KinD is is a tool for running local Kubernetes clusters using Docker container “nodes”.
+KinD is a tool for running local Kubernetes clusters using Docker container “nodes”.
 You can create a cluster with the following command:

 ```bash